Father Adrian Hughes – Chair of Governors

 He says, “I love being around these young people in this learning environment and I am constantly amazed at the imagination and hard work of our staff to help them realise their potential.
 This is an exciting period at Marden High School with our new Head and Deputy Head and a brand new building.
 It raises our expectations of what might be possible and encourages us to explore even more ambitious possibilities for learning in this place.“

 Jon is a Chartered Accountant and is currently Executive Director of Corporate Services at Sunderland City Council.
-In this role, he is the Council’s statutory Chief Finance Officer, a role that is responsible for the management of the Council’s £600m revenue budget and £200m capital programme, including the City’s education finances.
+He is the Council’s statutory Chief Finance Officer, a role that is responsible for the management of the Council’s £600m revenue budget and £200m capital programme, including the City’s education finances.
 He also oversees a range of corporate services, including legal, HR, procurement, IT and corporate affairs.

-Prior to this role, he has held a range of senior finance posts working in and with local authorities, including North Tyneside Council, where he was Head of Finance.
+Prior to moving to Sunderland in 2018, he has held a range of senior finance posts working in and with local authorities, including North Tyneside Council, where he was Head of Finance.
 As part of that role, he led the team providing services to the vast majority of schools in North Tyneside, including running the schools’ funding formula.

-Jon is married with two daughters (at St Thomas More RC Academy) and lives in Monkseaton.
-He may occasionally attend meetings in his cycling lycra, for which he apologies in advance.
+Jon is married with two daughters (one at St Thomas More RC Academy) and lives in Monkseaton.

 Kehri Ellis is Chief Executive of North Tyneside Learning Trust, the Foundation Trust to 43 schools in North Tyneside.
 Kehri’s career history includes six years as Director of Newcastle Partnership, four years as Head of Social Investment at Sunderland Housing Group, as well as a number of senior regional management roles with national disability and mental health charities.

 Kehri began her career in housing, managing the homelessness and housing advice service at Sunderland City Council.
 Kehri has an MA in Housing Policy and Management an MBA and is a Fellow of the Chartered Institute of Housing.